Elias Díaz Player Props: Rockies vs. Tigers

 Elias Díaz At The Plate

-- Among the qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks 57th and he is 51st in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 56th, and he is 52nd in the league in slugging.

-- Diaz has had at least one RBI in 38.0% of his games this year (27 of 71), with more than one RBI 13 times (18.3%).
+- Diaz has had at least one RBI in 37.5% of his games this season (27 of 72), with more than one RBI 13 times (18.1%).
 He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.